10 tips for buying your first rental property

 Before you buy, ask yourself what you’d want if you were a tenant.
 Remember that most tenants don’t plan on staying somewhere forever, and don’t have the same attachment to the property as a live-in owner.

 “There are definitely things that tenants look for when they’re choosing a property,” says Monika.
 “A nice kitchen and bathroom are a huge plus.
 But as long as it’s fairly modern and presents well, there’s no need to go overboard.
 Air conditioning and good heating are practically mandatory these days.
 Nobody wants to shiver through a Canberra winter!"

 Complexes with a swimming pool or a gym are also in high demand since they give tenants access to extra amenities without the upkeep.
 “Parking is an increasingly important consideration,” adds Monika.
 “A lot of people rent as a couple and own two cars, but their apartment might have only one parking spot, or none at all, so it’s an important aspect to consider.”

 7. Look for something low maintenance

 You don’t want to spend every weekend over at your investment property doing repairs and your tenant doesn’t want you there either.
 A property that needs a lot of maintenance can eat into your bank balance, your time and your peace of mind.

-“A brand new property is ideal for investors,” says Adrian.
+“A brand new property is ideal for investors,” says Phil.
 “It’s ready to move into, and everything inside it will be under warranty for the first few years."

 If you do have a higher maintenance property, though, there are things that can be done.

 “When we deal with properties that are higher maintenance, we often negotiate with tenants to help meet their needs,” says Monika.
 “For example, a property with a large garden or a pool.
 Those are technically the tenant’s responsibility, but if they don’t want the hassle, we can negotiate a little bit extra in the rent to pay for a gardener or cleaner to come in.
 That way the property remains in good condition and the tenant gets the benefit of the extra amenities without the hassle.”

 8. Don’t jump in feet first